 Here are some suggestions we’ve collected as we work through our own Business Continuity Plans:

-3/ Do more meetings online.
 Who hasn’t come down with the flu after traveling on an airplane?
 Or sat next to someone with a raging cold in a conference room, but been too polite to get up and move?
 Maybe now’s the time to encourage less travel; more online meetings and maybe even virtual conferences.
 Side benefit – you’ll save money!

-4/ Allow people to work from home.
 More people than ever are telecommuting, but many business leaders are still reluctant to allow it.
 Some are concerned that employees won’t be as productive.
 (The studies suggest otherwise.)
 It might be a good idea to start trying it now, with small pilot groups to prove the concept and to help you establish guidelines and policies.

 For example, Spinnaker Support, one of our technology partners, provides help desk services and managed support for a wide range of ERP applications and databases.
 We also provide remote management services in addition to our managed cloud and cloud hosting services.

-6/ Review your disaster recovery plans.
 Let’s hope the situation doesn’t get anywhere close to this bad, but you should take the time to ensure you have a thorough disaster recovery plan in place in case your primary cloud becomes unavailable.
 For example, if your infrastructure is housed on-premises, it might be a good idea to have a failover site housed on AWS or Azure just in case your on-prem site needs to be temporarily shut down.

 A Wake-Up Call for Business

 The irony is that all six of these actions are things businesses could have and should have been doing long before COVID-19 ever claimed its first victim.
-This virus is simply a wake-up call to how vulnerable we all are to a pandemic – or even a local outbreak of a particularly bad head cold.
+This virus is simply a wake-up call to how vulnerable we all are to a pandemic – or even a local outbreak of a bad cold.
 It may be past time to prepare for such an event, but late is better than never.